 Seasonal activities in Black Rock Mountain State Park

-Once you park your RV on the lake's parking lot then follow the beautiful one-mile Black Rock Lake Trail that encircles the lake to access the fishing area.
+Once you park your RV on the lake's parking lot, you can follow the beautiful one-mile Black Rock Lake Trail that encircles the lake to access the fishing area.
 The 17-acre Black Rock Lake is stocked with rainbow trout usually found near the piers, catfish, and bream.
 Licensed anglers and kids can enjoy spending time together with their family catching dinner and sharpening their fishing skills.
 The park has a fishing bridge and wheelchair accessible Turtle Rock Fishing Pier.

-Black Rock Mountain State Park has five trails passing through forests, wildflowers, waterfalls, streams, valleys, and rocks.
+Black Rock Mountain State Park has five trails passing through forests, wildflowers, waterfalls, streams, and valleys.
 The park has some of the best marked and maintained trails among Georgia’s state parks.
 Despite being on mountainous terrain, the park offers trails of varying difficulty and lengths.
-From the easiest, shortest Norma Campbell Cove Trail to the strenuous seven-mile James E. Edmond Trail they offer visitors a perfect opportunity to explore the lush green forest and transverse the diverse landscapes.
+From the easiest, and shortest 0.1-mile Norma Campbell Cove Trail to the strenuous but scenic 7.2-mile James E. Edmond Backcountry Trail, they offer visitors a perfect opportunity to explore the lush green forest and transverse the diverse landscapes.

 Visiting the Marie Mellinger Center

-Named in honor of Georgia’s renowned botanist and naturalist Marie Barlow Mellinger, this center was opened in October 2011 and regularly hosts special events.
-Sprawling over 1,484 feet, the center is famous for live gospel music and arts performances.
+Named in honor of Georgia’s renowned botanist and naturalist, Marie Barlow Mellinger, this center was opened in October 2011 and regularly hosts special events.
+Sprawling over 1,484 feet, the center is famous for live gospel music and other musical performances.
 The legacy of Marie Barlow lives in the naturalist programs regularly held in the park.
 From the Marie Mellinger Center, visitors will love soaking in the beauty of Clove Trail.
+The center also has games for kids and adults including ring toss, corn hole, washers, ladder toss, and horseshoes.